 A newspaper man, his ignored fiancée, and his former employee, a down on his luck reporter, hatch an elaborate scheme to turn a false news story into the truth in order to prevent a high-society woman from suing for libel.

 Warren Haggerty is the chief editor of the New York Evening Star.
 He keeps on delaying his marriage with Gladys because of problems his newspapers must face.
-When it is filed a 5 million dollars claim by Connie Allenbury for having printed she is a marriage-breaker, he organizes the unconsummated marriage of Gladys and the don Juan Bill Chandler.
-The goal is to catch Connie alone with a married man...Written by
+When a 5 million dollar lawsuit is filed by Connie Allenbury for falsely printing she is a marriage-breaker, he plans a marriage in words only between Gladys and the Don Juan Bill Chandler.
+The goal is to catch Connie alone with a married man.Written by

 34 of 39 people found this review helpful.

 Was this review helpful to you?